ikarsh/ikarsh.github.io/_posts/2025-11-27-fg-modules-pid.md

 to replace $(a, b)$ with $(\gcd(a, b), 0)$ anyways.

-We can go over every element in the first row and $\gcd$-squish it into the first one, until the first element is the total $\gcd$ and all the others are zero (the first element might start out as $0$, but as long as there is some nonzero element in the row we can replace them.
-Of course, $0$ is the largest element in $R$).
+Now we can go over every element in the first row and $\gcd$-squish it into the first one, until the first element is the total $\gcd$ of the row and all the other elements are zero (the first element might start out as $0$, but as long as there is some nonzero element in the row we can switch them.
+Of course, $0$ is the largest element in $R$, we don't want it in the corner).

 Now we can look at the first column of $A$.
 And we can do exactly the same process to it, this time using row operations.